 When looking at your budget, expect any remodel to take more time and money than you’re told it will.
 Also, if you think you can do the addition or fix yourself, think again.
 If you’re going to spend time and money on a project, you want to make sure it’s done right.
 More often than not, this means hiring a professional.

-The remodel doesn’t increase your home value
+2. No increase to your home value

 Not all remodels will affordably increase the value of your home.
 Popular ideas – like adding an extra bathroom – will increase the value of your home, but usually by about half of what you spend.